 What is data storage?

 Data storage is the collection and retention of digital information—the bits and bytes behind applications, network protocols, documents, media, address books, user preferences, and more.
-Data storage is a central component of big data.
+Data storage is a central component of big data and data management.

 Think about it like this.
 Computers are like brains.
 Both have short-term and long-term memories.
 Brains handle short-term memory in the prefrontal cortex, while computers handle it with random-access memory (RAM).